golightlyb/bakefont3/README.md

 # bakefont3 #

-*bakefont3* is a python3 module for rasterising font glyphs into a RGBA texture atlas.
+*bakefont3* is a python3 module for rasterising font glyphs into a RGBA texture atlas and exporting metrics and kerning information.

 ![Example](./docs/example.png)

 ## TODO ##

-* kerning tables aren't saved yet
 * haven't tested anything yet
+* haven't done example of reading the data yet
 * docs
-* clean up

 ## Features ##